unexpectedpanda/retool/readme.md

 ```

 ### For Windows users only familiar with graphical interfaces
-Fear not!
-You can get going in a few steps:
+Fear not, you can get going in a few steps:

 1. Make sure you're connected to the internet for the entire procedure.
 1. Download [Python](https://www.python.org/downloads/) and run the installer.